 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/7765/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 The calculator solves real polynomial roots of any degree univariate polynomial with integer or rational terms.
-The calculator factors an input polynomial into several square-free polynomial, then solves each polynomial either analytically or numerically (for 5-degree or higher polynomials).
+The calculator factors an input polynomial into several square-free polynomials, then solves each polynomial either analytically or numerically (for 5-degree or higher polynomials).
 A function graph is plotted to illustrate the polynomial solution.

 N-degree polynomial real root calculation algorithm